 – Lastly, add your cotton rounds (the stack should be about 2/3 of the container)

 Over the last couple years, I have fallen in love with washing my face with oil.
 Sounds crazy but it is amazing!

 Super easy, only 3 ingredients!

-Olive Oil (or coconut oil, almond oil, etc. but keep in mind that coconut oil hardens if it is kept below 76-78 degrees F !)
+– Almond Oil (or coconut oil, olive oil, etc. but keep in mind that coconut oil hardens if it is kept below 76-78 degrees F !)

-Essential oil (I switch between lavender and peppermint) *you can omit this if you’d like!
+– Essential oil (I use a blend of lavender, tea tree, and eucalyptus) *you can omit this if you’d like!

 To use: Pump out a few squirts and massage onto your face for 1 minute or so.
 Place a hot, wet washcloth over your face for 30 seconds to let the steam open your pores.
 To rinse, gently wipe face with wet washcloth and pat face dry with a clean towel/cloth.